kaapstorm/tedmagi_2024/src/3_problem-solving.rst

 There are other problems, but we'll leave it at that.

-I want to be clear about what is not a real problem:

-* When I was at school, some people didn't fit neatly into the Barbie or the GI Joe boxes.
-We had names for those people.
-"Tom boy" was one of the nicer ones.
-Today people who don't fit neatly look around, and don't see as much vitriol permeating the air about people like themselves, and so they aren't as scared of talking about themselves to other people.
-But now that more of them are feeling safe enough to talk, safe enough even to live in a way that more accurately represents themselves, it is taking the Barbies and the G.I.
-Joes by surprise, and the Barbies and the G.I.
-Joes are losing their minds.

-  This is not the problem that they imagine it is.
-The people who don't fit have always been here.
-The job of the Barbies and the G.I.
-Joes is to listen.
-If they listen attentively enough, they might
-  understand: Society is not falling apart.
-It is healing.

 So, let's say we have a story, and we can inspire a sense of purpose.

 How do we channel that momentum for good?
 How do we use it to address